ponylang/pony-tutorial/types/actors.md

 Like a function, a behaviour can have parameters.
 Unlike a function, it doesn't have a receiver capability (a behaviour can be called on a receiver of any capability) and you can't specify a return type.

 __So what does a behaviour return?__ Behaviours always return `None`, like a function without explicit result type, because they can't return something they calculate (since they haven't run yet).
-In early Pony (before v0.10.0), behaviours used to return the receiver as a convenience to allow chaining calls on it but this has been rendered obsolete by method chaining, which we'll talk more about later.

 ```pony
 actor Aardvark